imarc/handbook/strategy.markdown

 ### Functional Requirements

 Summary
-:	A 5–10 page document for projects with production scope of *150–250 hours*.
+:	A 5–10 page document for projects of low technical complexity.
+This typically aligns to projects with production scope of 150–250 hours.

 Time Req
-:	32 hours, *in addition to Discovery Activities*.
+:	32 hours

 This document should restate scope of production phase (which often changes somewhat during discovery), and must be approved by the client.
 It describes business needs driving the project, and describes front-end functionality (what, not how).
 It typically includes a [Site Map](#SiteMap) and [Homepage Narrative](#HomepageNarrative).
 It should be reviewed by the Producer before finalization, and may include or reference change orders vs the proposal scope.